Lincoln-LM/py-gdb-nx/README.md

 # py-gdb-nx
-Python library for interfacing with gdb on the nintendo switch
+Python library for interfacing with GDB on the Nintendo Switch

 This library is still very much work in progress, see the [examples](./examples) directory for usage.